 In Australia, the education system is a mix of both practical and theoretical lessons.
-Adjusting to this system can be difficult for some students, which can cause bad mood and stress.
+Adjusting to this system can be difficult for some students, which can cause bad moods and stress.
 But the good news is that the institutions give more attention to international students in Australia.

 They offer a broad range of tools and materials to make this adjustment process less stressful.
-You can even get help from the students who have already gone through this process.
+You can even get help from students who have already gone through this process.

 2. Language Barrier